 Boohoo is often referred to as the ‘King of the AIM’, not least because it is the largest company on the exchange in terms of market capitalization.
 As noted earlier, it smashed through a valuation of over £6 billion before The Sunday Times story broke.
 With that said, Boohoo is still the most valuable stock on the AIM.

-Below you will find some useful information surrounding Boohoo as an investment vehicle – both good and bad.
+Below you will find some useful information surrounding Boohoo as an investment vehicle.

-The key point here is that while most UK stocks are yet to fully recover, Boohoo managed to get back on track as early as April.
-In fact, it continued its upward trajectory right up until July – where the stocks peaked at 443p.
+The key point here is that while most UK stocks are yet to recover fully, Boohoo managed to get back on track as early as April.
+In fact, it continued its upward trajectory right up until July – when the stock peaked at 443p.

-Leading on from the point above, Boohoo shares are worth 274p at the time of writing.
-This works out at 34% lower than the 52-week high it achieved in July.
+Leading on from the point above, Boohoo shares are worth 324p at the time of writing.
+This works out at 27% lower than the 52-week high it achieved in July.
 It’s also worth noting that the shares appeared to be heading even higher before The Sunday Times story broke.

 As we often note, insider transactions should always be viewed as a vote of confidence from those running a company.
 After all, management wouldn’t invest their own personal funds if they didn’t believe in the firm’s long-term future.